uarizona-fnsv/bootstrap/README.md

 There are a couple additional, optional components described below.

 _These optional imports are only available with the npm installation, **not** from the CDN._

-FSO Bootstrap keeps several things out of the normal import since they can be incredibly expensive for the pages loading time if not needed.

 ### UA Branding Icons